LarryScottAE/LarryScottAE.github.io/downloads/README.md

 <b>Download instructions:</b><br>
 1: Click on the setup installer which will open a GIT download page. <br>
-2: Press "view raw" to start download.  (see screenshot 2 below)<br>
+2: Press download link to start the download.  (see screenshot 2 below)<br>
-3: Select the latest installer by clicking on setup link<br>
-4: Notice the download will appear in the original SierraDigitalAudio page, not the popup download page (see screenshots below)<br>
+3: Notice the download notification may appear in the original SierraDigitalAudio page, not the popup download page <br> &nbsp;&nbsp;&nbsp;(see second screenshot below for download process)<br>
+4: When launching the installer, you will likely receive a message that the install file is not regognized.<br>
+&nbsp;&nbsp;&nbsp;Click on "More Options" and select "Run Anyway".
+5: Notice the SHA Hash is provided for the installer.
+You can regenerate the SHA Hash in Windows PowerShell<br>
+&nbsp;&nbsp;&nbsp;prior to install to verify the authenticity of the installer file (to verify the installer <br>
+&nbsp;&nbsp;&nbsp;file has not been tampered with).

 ![RouterFace](https://github.com/user-attachments/assets/43c228e0-ff50-4296-8cb7-263a691db000) <br><br>